stevegt/grid-cli/v2/doc/100-layers.md

 ### 1. Physical Layer

 **Hardware and Host Layer**: This layer includes the physical or virtual hardware running PromiseGrid.
-It represents the fundamental resources such as servers, containers, or virtual machines upon which all higher-level operations depend.
+It represents the fundamental resources such as servers, containers, browsers, or virtual machines upon which all higher-level operations depend.

 - **Components**:
   - Physical or virtual servers, hardware resources.
   - Containers or virtual machines.
+  - WASM-based browsers or clients.
+  - Command-line or server applications.

 ### 2. Data Link Layer